Gernby/raspberry-pilot/gpg-discussion.md

 **Note: All of these steps are to be performed on your Pi, not any other workstation you may use to build and configure your Pi.**

+These steps should be performed after the entire installation process has completed and the Pi is now sitting idle.
+This process is CPU intensive, so it should be left to run overnight on an idling Pi.
+You will likely do this after Gernby has emailed the first working model to you.

-Create a file in your home directory with the following contents, make substitutions as appropriate:
+First, create a file in your home directory with the following contents, making substitutions as appropriate:

 ```
 %echo Generating a default key